openeuropa/composer-artifacts/README.md

 # Composer Artifacts

-Composer plugin that allows to download a specified artifact instead of the default package `dist`.
+Composer plugin that allows to download a specified artifact instead of the default package `dist` while downloading all the required project dependencies.

 ## Usage